-Picking Up Your Mat and Going Home: Hope for Women – Part 2
+Pick Up Your Mat and Go Home: Hope for women—Part 2

 Did you notice that I’ve said nothing regarding sexual sin in the advice I’ve given?
 That’s intentional!
 Most women who have struggled sexually have spent so much time focusing on “sin management” or battling against temptation, that they have neglected cultivating their relationships—with Jesus and with other sisters in the Lord.